Edmonds College Logo

 SHS 229: Addiction Counseling and Relapse Prevention

 Covers principles and skills of addiction counseling in a variety of Substance Use Disorder (SUD) settings, and with a variety of specified populations; including, individuals, groups, and families.
 Reviews evidence-based SUD treatment and intervention practices.
 Includes relapse prevention and recovery re-integration practices.
 This course addresses the educational content specified in WAC 246-811-030 (3 c, k and t).
-Prerequisite(s): Prerequisite: SHS 104, SHS 114, SHS 126 and SHS 227.
+Prerequisite(s): SHS 104, SHS 114, and SHS 126.

 Course Level Objectives